kneisdaniel/pbl-blog/_posts/2023-12-06-My-Project.markdown

         };
     }
 ```
-In this Specification Class have two options to filter the animes per included text and per the same year.
+This specification class has two options to filter the animes per included text and per the same year.

 Contoller with Specivication:
 ```